Symmetry, Thermodynamics and Topology in Active Matter: From spontaneous flow to active turbulence

-Active turbulence is a distinct phenomenon from the well-known inertial turbulence of high-Reynolds number fluids, perhaps more akin to the elastic turbulence observed twenty years ago in sheared polymer solutions~\cite{groisman2000elastic}, where nonlinear elastic effects can destabilize laminar flow.
+\paragraph{\mcm{Active turbulence.}} The chaotic spatio-temporal dynamics known as active turbulence is a \SR{phenomenon distinct} from the well-known inertial turbulence of high-Reynolds number fluids, perhaps more akin to the elastic turbulence observed twenty years ago in sheared polymer solutions~\cite{steinberg2021elastic}, where nonlinear elastic effects can destabilize laminar flow.
 The distinctive feature of active or bacterial turbulence is that the system is destabilized by stresses generated internally at short scales and then self-organized to larger scales through the interplay of interactions and dissipation.
 In other words, the spectrum of energy injection that drives the chaotic flows is not externally imposed but rather self-organized.
 This essentially arrests the energy cascade and leads to the selection of a length scale $\ell_a=\sqrt{K/|\alpha|}$ determined by the balance of active and elastic stresses (of strength determined by the nematic stiffness $K$) that controls both the spacing of topological defects in the nematic texture and the size of the flow vortices.
 As a result, these chaotic flows can be equivalently characterized by examining the statistics of flow vortices or that of the nematic disclinations.
 Numerical studies have established the emergence of power laws in the energy spectrum and other scalings analogous to, but different from, Kolmogorov's scaling of inertial turbulence~\cite{alert2021active}.
 A remarkable result has been the demonstration of the ``universality'' of the scaling properties of active nematic flows and associated defects in the nematic texture across systems and scales~\cite{giomi2015geometry}.
-For a more extensive discussion, we point the reader to a recent critical review of active turbulence that was stimulated by questions raised during the Active20 KITP program~\cite{alert2021active}.
+The study of turbulence using metrics from the theory of dynamical systems, such as Lyapunov exponents or topological entropy, is in its infancy.
+More work is needed to see if this is a useful approach.
+For a more extensive discussion of active turbulence, we point the reader to a recent critical review of active turbulence ~\cite{alert2021active}.